Barauni–Katihar section: Locale

 The entire track lies on the northern side of the Ganges and traverses the Kosi basin.
 In Bihar, the Kosi is widely referred to as the "Sorrow of Bihar" as it has caused widespread human suffering over the centuries through flooding and frequent changes in course.
 Over the last 250 years, the Kosi has shifted its course over 120 km from east to west.
 In August 2008, it picked up an old channel it had abandoned over a century ago near the Nepal–India border, and caused enormous damage in a wide area covering several districts.
 The breach in the Kosi embankment which caused the devastating flood in 2008, was repaired in 2009 and the river has since been flowing along its original course.
 The floods continue and threaten even the Barauni–Katihar tracks.
 The entire region portrays "a bleak picture of broken houses, flattened fields and ravaged lives, signs of all the havoc the previous floods and land erosion wreaked here earlier."

 Gauge conversion

-Gauge conversion work (from metre gauge to broad gauge) in the Barauni–Katihar section was taken up in 1978–79 and completed in 1982.
+Gauge conversion work (from metre gauge to broad gauge) in the Barauni–Katihar section was taken up in 1978–79 and completed in 1984 and inaugurated by Smt Indira Gandhi.